Generic Name: amlodipine (am-LOE-di-peen)

 - Sildenafil because the risk of low blood pressure may be increased

-- Azole antifungals (eg, itraconazole, ketoconazole), diltiazem, HIV protease inhibitors (eg, ritonavir), or vasopressin receptor antagonists (eg, conivaptan) because they may increase the risk of amlodipine's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole), diltiazem, macrolide antibiotics (eg, clarithromycin), protease inhibitors (eg, ritonavir), or vasopressin receptor antagonists (eg, conivaptan) because they may increase the risk of amlodipine's side effects

-- Cyclosporine or simvastatin because the risk of their side effects may be increased by amlodipine
+- Cyclosporine, simvastatin, or tacrolimus because the risk of their side effects may be increased by amlodipine

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if amlodipine may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.